Causal inference for data-driven debugging and decision making in cloud computing: Experiments

-Here we test essential parts of our approach in Section \ref{sec::deb_approach} on a simple real cloud system: a physical server running a specific application (a web server) together with some concurrent workload (another web server).
-A source $H$ keeps sending simultaneous request to application and concurrent workload (drawn from a mutlivariate correlated Poisson distribution), of which $R$ are received by the application and $S$ by the concurrent workload.
+Here we test small parts of our approach in Section \ref{debugging:sec:deb_approach} on a very simple, but real cloud system: a physical server running a specific application (a web server) together with some concurrent workload (another web server).
+The system we consider has the same causal DAG as two of the examples in Section \ref{debugging:sec:deb_disc}.
+And while the scenarios are generally similar, the system we consider here is simpler, for experimental purposes.

+A source $H$ keeps sending simultaneous request to application and concurrent workload (drawn from a multivariate correlated Poisson distribution), of which $R$ are received by the application and $S$ by the concurrent workload.
 Then, for each request, the latency (performance) of the application is measured in nanoseconds by $L$.

-\emph{First experiment:} We examine how well \nameref{sec::deb_step_inf} works.
-First, we infer the causal diagram $G_1$ depicted in Figure \ref{fig::deb_example}, as well as an estimate of $p(r,s,l)$ from observational samples of the system, based on \nameref{sec::deb_step_inf}, and together denote them by (incomplete) $M_1$.
+We examine how well \nameref{debugging:sec:deb_step_inf} works.
+First, we infer the causal diagram $G_1$ depicted in Figure \ref{debugging:fig:deb_example}, as well as an estimate of $p(r,s,l)$ from observational samples of the system, based on \nameref{debugging:sec:deb_step_inf}, and together denote them by (incomplete) $M_1$.
 Then, from $M_1$, using back-door adjustment \cite{Pearl2000}, we derive a prediction $\hat{p}(l|\dc s)$ for $p(l|\dc s)$.
-Besides \nameref{sec::deb_step_inf}, this tests the applicability of \nameref{sec::deb_step_control}, when thinking of a simple controller that outputs a constant for $S$ (e.g. by putting the application on another machine with such a concurrent workload), as well as \nameref{sec::deb_step_deb} which relies on post-interventional distributions (of an updated model though).
-The outcome is depicted in Figure \ref{fig::plot_deb}, where we use the 99th percentile as statistic, which is common in cloud computing.
+Besides \nameref{debugging:sec:deb_step_inf}, this tests the applicability of \nameref{debugging:sec:deb_step_control}, when thinking of a simple controller that outputs a constant for $S$ (e.g. by putting the application on another machine with such a concurrent workload), as well as \nameref{debugging:sec:deb_step_deb} which relies on post-interventional distributions (of an updated model, though).
+The outcome is depicted in Figure \ref{debugging:fig:plot_deb}, where we use the 99th percentile as statistic, which is common in cloud computing.
 It shows that the prediction is close to the ground truth test data, both in magnitude and in trend.

-\emph{Second experiment:} We examine how well \nameref{sec::deb_step_exp} works.
-First, we perform a randomized interventional experiment on the system to infer $p(l|\mathrm(do)(r,s))$, which can be seen as a sandbox experiment.
-From this together with $p(r,s)$ from the system in its target configuration (similar to the observational stage above) and $G_1$, we predict the 99th percentile of $p(l)$ (during target configuration) to be $0.7\cdot10^{8}$.
-This overestimates the ground truth $0.5\cdot10^{8}$ only slightly.